Qyoom/qyoom.github.io/about.md

 permalink: /about/
 ---

 Hi, my name is Richard Walker.
-I'm a Scala and Javascript programmer, a former (and rebooting) graphic designer, a one time ESL teacher, an incurable journaler.
-I live at the library, and a local hacker space, and a burrow deep in the woods.
-I keep my mind on a very long leash.
-My list of heros include Amy Goodman, Leonardo Fibonacci, Benoit Mandelbrot, Marcel Duchamp, Saul Steinberg, Gertrude Stein, Rube Goldberg, Krazy Kat, Ai Weiwei, the brothers Quay, to name a random few...
+I'm a Scala, Python, and Javascript programmer, a former graphic designer, a one time ESL teacher, an incurable journaler.

 ### Thinking in Models